oplS16projects/FP1/README.md

 Result: Finally some ledgible information.
 ![more alt text](http://i.imgur.com/c4r20fL.png "I can actually read this like a person")

-With this I can see when he last updated it, the page's content type, and the host server.
+With this I can see when my friend last updated the site, the page's content type, and the host server.

-TODO:
-* a narrative of what you did
-* highlights of code that you wrote, with explanation
-* output from your code demonstrating what it produced
-* at least one diagram or figure showing your work

-The narrative itself should be no longer than 350 words.
-Yes, you need at least one image (output, diagrams).
-Images must be embedded into this md file.
-We should not have to click a link to see it.
-This is github, handling files is awesome and easy!

-Code should be delivered in two ways:

-1. Full files should be added to your version of this repository.
-1. Key excerpts of your code should be copied into this .md file, formatted to look like code, and explained.

-## TODO:
-1. Finish the report and commit it
-2. [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

-## Project Schedule
-This is the first part of a larger project.
-The final project schedule is [here][schedule]

 <!-- Links -->
 [schedule]: https://github.com/oplS16projects/FP-Schedule